Japanese Special Attack Units

-During World War II, Japanese Special Attack Units (特別攻撃隊, tokubetsu kōgeki tai), also called shimbu-tai, were specialized units of the Imperial Japanese Navy and Imperial Japanese Army normally used for suicide missions (specifically, suicide attacks).
+During World War II, Japanese Special Attack Units (特別攻撃隊, tokubetsu kōgeki tai), also called shimbu-tai, were specialized units of the Imperial Japanese Navy and Imperial Japanese Army, normally used for suicide missions (specifically suicide attacks).
 They included kamikaze aircraft, fukuryu frogmen, and several types of suicide boats and submarines as well as smertnik infantryman.

 Weapons similar in effect to these suicide weapons are used today by modern militaries, though as drones or otherwise automated rather than human-guided.
-Notable example is loitering munitions, which are popularly known as kamikaze drones.
+Notable example is loitering munitions and one-way attack drones, which are both popularly known as kamikaze drones.
+Iranian developed HESA Shahed 136 and its counterparts such as the American reverse-engineered LUCAS became particularly common in the 2020s, used widely in conflicts such as Russian invasion of Ukraine and the 2026 Iran War.

 Background

 Towards the end of the Pacific War, the Japanese were increasingly anticipating an American attack into the country and preparation was made for its defense.
 This was called Ketsugō and the operation included the formation of specialized Japanese units.
 The move was driven by the realization that, in order to defend their homeland, conventional warfare was no longer sufficient.
 The recruitment of soldiers willing to die in the suicide missions was, therefore, easily carried out.
 The suicide attack was also an accepted method of fighting and this is largely attributed to Japan's highly militaristic society as demonstrated by the samurai system with its bushido code, which established a legacy that honors and idealizes self-sacrifice.

 Japan saw the efficacy of the specialized units during their deployment in the Philippines in summer-fall 1944 when special attack units executed their first missions.
 Japan saw that they were able to achieve results with limited resources.
 Historians view the success of the suicide tactics as an important driver to Japanese war policies after 1943.

 Suicide attacks began in 1944, and British historians describe the campaign as a failure.